 High Tech, Low Life (2012)

 The Internet has been a substantial part of political dissent in the world, from allowing footage and information to escape from censoring nations quicker and easier than ever before to the way social media has helped rally protestors to the point of revolution.
-This has definitely been true for Chinese activists and journalists, including the artist Ai Weiwei, who has been the subject of a couple docs, and the two protagonists of Stephen Maing’s feature on bloggers going against government censorship to report on news around the PRC that the national media won’t or can’t touch.
-“Zola” and “Tiger Temple” aren’t as entertaining as Ai Weiwei, but without his fame they offer a more common and relatable struggle for not just Chinese citizen journalists but similar heroes around the globe.
+This has definitely been true for Chinese activists and journalists, including the artist Ai Weiwei, who has been the subject of a couple of docs, and the two protagonists of Stephen Maing’s feature on bloggers going against government censorship to report on news around the PRC that the national media won’t or can’t touch.
+“Zola” and “Tiger Temple” aren’t as entertaining as Ai Weiwei, but without his fame, they offer a more common and relatable struggle for not just Chinese citizen journalists but similar heroes around the globe.
 It’s also a great-looking doc, and it has the extra net relevance by having raised its post-production costs by crowdfunding on Kickstarter.

 The Internet’s Own Boy: The Story of Aaron Swartz (2014)

 Knappenberger’s latest feature is a biographical portrait of Internet prodigy Aaron Swartz, who took his own life last year as he was facing prison time for downloading (a lot of) academic articles.
 But through that highly emotional and specific life story, this is also a movie that is so much about the world today and the pros and cons of the net in and for all our lives.
 Swartz’s legacy as a pioneer and activist and ultimately a kind of martyr is incredibly inspiring for us right now, particularly for the net neutrality issue.
-Regardless of that importance aspect, the documentary is also deeply insightful on the past, present and future of the net.
+Regardless of that importance aspect, the documentary is also deeply insightful on the past, present, and future of the net.

 Justin Bieber: Never Say Never (2011)

 This hugely successful pop music film about one of the most hugely successful pop artists of our time is only slightly about the kid from Canada with an iconic haircut and a voice beloved by millions of girls around the world.
-Justin Bieber is a star because of the Internet, and while the doc’s main aim is to present an entertaining profile on him and is music to his fans, it also manages to work on a higher level as a story of YouTube celebrity brought to the extreme.
-Also recommended for related stories are Don’t Stop Believin’: Everyman’s Journey and Me @ the Zoo.
+Justin Bieber is a star because of the Internet, and while the doc’s main aim is to present an entertaining profile on him and his music to his fans, it also manages to work on a higher level as a story of YouTube celebrity brought to the extreme.
+Also recommended, for related stories, are Don’t Stop Believin’: Everyman’s Journey and Me @ the Zoo.

 Life in a Day (2011)